wp-plugins/easy-media-download/readme.txt

 == Description ==

 Easy Media Download allows your users to download digital media files from your website.
+It's lightweight and makes downloading easier.
 You can create beautiful download button which instantly starts the download once clicked.

 = Features =